lrusso/TalkingHead/README.md

 # How to use this software

 Open a PNG or JPG image of a face.
 Use the "Left Eye", "Right Eye" and "Mouth" buttons to select where each eye and the mouth are located.
-Click in the 'Speak' button in order to start the animation or click in the "GIF" button to automatically generate and download a GIF file.
+Click in the "Speak" button in order to start the animation or click in the "GIF" button to automatically generate and download a GIF file.
 You can also save and load your work as a TAL file.

 # Early Release Demo GIF